 What Is an Associate of Arts Degree?

 Associate of Arts degree programs typically last two years, during which you'll complete general education requirements and begin major coursework; you might even receive career-specific training.
 Read on to discover the differences between the various associate's degree programs, the courses you'll take and the process of transferring to a 4-year school.
-Schools offering Art degrees can also be found in these popular choices.

 Associate of Arts Degree Program Information